Adamskoullos/vuetify-cheatsheet/nav.md

 # Navigation

-There are two main navigation structures:
+There are two main navigation wrapping tags:

 **v-app-bar** Used for an applications main navigation and fully featured